 Remove the pot from the fridge, take the Cornish hens out of the brine, and pat them down with paper towels.
 Place them on a roasting rack in a roasting pan.
 You do not have to add anything else, because they taste wonderful as they are, but I tried them with some olive oil, more salt, and a little pepper, and it does make a difference.
 Either way is sooo good!

 Tuck the wings under the birds, and if you have some cooking twine, use it to tie the legs together.
-It will help the birds roast more evenly and makes for better presentation.
-I rarely do this since I don't have cooking twine lying around my house. 🙂
+It will help the birds roast more evenly and make for a better presentation.
+I rarely do this since I don’t have cooking twine lying around my house. π

 Preheat your oven to 425 F. Once the oven comes to temperature, put the birds into the oven for 25 minutes.
 Turn down the temperature to 400 F and roast for another 20 minutes.
 Finally, bring the temperature down to 375 F and roast for another 25-30 minutes.
 If you have a meat thermometer, make sure that the internal temperature of the birds is at least 165 F before removing from the oven.
 If you don't have one, make sure that the hens are completely cooked (no longer pink) before eating.